newtella/stokes/README.md

     doliveros@stokes.com
     password

-Also you can create your customs credentials, you need to be an **Admin User.**
+Also you can create your custom credentials, you need to be an **Admin User.**
 Look at **role field** in **users table**.

 ## Screenshots